Our Lady of Guadalupe travels across Canada and finds a home in Edmonton Archdiocese

 In 2001, inspired by the work that Christine and Mi Casa were doing to share Our Lady of Guadalupe across Canada, Monsignor Diego Ponce gave Christine an exact digital laser replica of the Our Lady of Guadalupe image that was reproduced directly from Juan Diego’s tilma, where the image of Our Lady miraculously appeared in 1531 and is preserved to this day.

-Monsignor Diego Ponce was the Archbishop of Mexico City and the rector of the Basilica of Our Lady of Guadalupe.
+Monsignor Diego Monroy Ponce was the Rector of the Basilica of Our Lady of Guadalupe (also known as the Bishop of Guadalupe).
 The Basilica of Our Lady of Guadalupe stands at the foot of the Hill of Tepeyac, where Our Lady originally appeared to Juan Diego.

 A photo of Msgr.
 Diego Monroy Ponce, Bishop of Guadalupe and Rector of the Basilica of Our Lady of Guadalupe, Mexico City.
 Date unknown.
 Photo courtesy of Christine Foisy-Erickson.

-“The Archbishop gave this image as a gift to the Canadian people,” Christine said.
+“The Bishop gave this image as a gift to the Canadian people,” Christine said.
 “So Mary started traveling.”

 “A request would come in and we would send Mary to Purolator and she would be shipped off.
 So she’s traveled across Canada, a number of times,” Christine said.
 “She’s been in homes.
 She’s been in hospitals.
 She’s been in nursing homes.
 She’s been on canoes.
 She’s been in airplanes.
 This was [all done] through a network of lay people across Canada.”